GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion

 \subsection{Experimental Settings}

 {\bf Dataset and Metrics}.
-Our experiments are conducted on the large-scale dataset SEN12MS-CR~\citep{ebel2020multisensor}, which is built from freely available data acquired by the Sentinel satellites in the Copernicus program.
+The experiments are conducted on the large-scale dataset SEN12MS-CR~\citep{ebel2020multisensor}, which is built from freely available data acquired by the Sentinel satellites in the Copernicus program.
 The dataset contains $122,218$ samples from 169 non-overlapping regions of interest (ROI) distributed over all inhabited continents during all meteorological seasons.
 Each sample consists of a triplet of an orthorectified, geo-referenced Sentinel-1 dual-pol SAR image, a Sentinel-2 cloud-free multi-spectral image, and a cloud-covered Sentinel-2 multi-spectral image where the observations of cloud-free and cloud-covered images are close in time.
 The size of each image is $256 \times 256$ pixels.
 The VV and VH polarizations of the SAR images are clipped to values $[-25, 0]$ and $[-32.5, 0]$, and rescaled to the range $[0, 1]$.
 All bands of the optical images are clipped to values $[0, 10000]$, and rescaled to the range $[0, 1]$ as well.
-The results of cloud removal are evaluated with the peak signal-to-noise ratio (PSNR), structural similarity index measure (SSIM), spectral angle mapper (SAM), and mean absolute error (MAE).
+We split the 169 ROIS into 149 ROIs for training, 10 ROIs for validation, and 10 ROIs for test.
+To avoid overall performance being biased towards specific cloud cover level, we calculate the percentage of cloud cover of each image by utilizing the cloud detection flowchart in \cite{meraner2020cloud} and randomly select 800 samples from the samples with cloud cover of $0\%$ to $20\%$, $20\%$ to $40\%$, $40\%$ to $60\%$, $60\%$ to $80\%$, and $80\%$ to $100\%$ as the test set, respectively.
+Specifically, the training, validation and test set consist of $101,615$, $8,623$ and $4,000$ samples respectively.
+The results of cloud removal are evaluated with the normalized data based on the peak signal-to-noise ratio (PSNR), structural similarity index measure (SSIM), spectral angle mapper (SAM), and mean absolute error (MAE).